Access Truth. Agree Together.

 Current Project

-Mediation in Marriage and Family Conflict: A Practical Guide with the TINS Framework™ (Humanistic Edition) (working title) May 2026 – Present
+The TINS Framework™ for Marriage and Family Mediation: A Phenomenological Approach (working title) May 2026 – Present

-This forthcoming volume presents a structured yet accessible approach to marriage and family conflict through the practical application of the TINS Framework™.
-Drawing upon six contemporary theoretical perspectives in integrative negotiation, mediation, conflict resolution, and human decision-making, the book examines how conflict, communication, and relational breakdown are experienced within the realities of everyday life.
+This forthcoming volume presents a structured yet accessible approach to marriage and family mediation through the practical application of the TINS Framework™.
+Drawing upon six contemporary theoretical perspectives in integrative negotiation, mediation, conflict resolution, communication, and human decision-making, the book explores how conflict, communication, relational breakdown, integrative negotiation, and mediation processes are experienced within everyday life.

-Written from a humanistic perspective, the work approaches marriage and family conflict as lived relational experiences shaped by human perception, interpretation, emotional interaction, communication, and everyday meaning-making, while also recognizing how bias, blind spots, inherited prejudice, and perspective limitations influence relational awareness, interpretation, and decision-making.
+Adopting a phenomenological approach, the book examines marriage and family conflict as lived human experiences shaped by perception, interpretation, emotion, memory, communication, relational history, and everyday meaning-making.
+Particular attention is given to how individuals experience, understand, and respond to conflict while recognizing how bias, blind spots, inherited prejudice, and perspective limitations influence interpretation and decision-making.

-The volume is currently scheduled for release in Q4 2026.
+The book is currently scheduled for release in Q4 2026.

 Media & Public Engagement